-1. Obstruction can occur if the device becomes dislodged or is incorrectly inserted.
+- 1. Obstruction can occur if the device becomes dislodged or is incorrectly inserted.
 The epiglottis may be pushed down with poor insertion technique.
-Check by auscultation of the neck and correct by re-insertion or elevation of the epiglottis using a laryngoscope.

-2. Malposition of mask tip into the glottis may mimic bronchospasm.

-3. Avoid moving the device about in the pharynx when the patient is at a light plane of anaesthesia.

-- 4. Keep the bite-block in place until the device is removed. - 5.
-Do not deflate the cuff until reflexes have fully returned.

-6. Air may be withdrawn from the cuff during anaesthesia to maintain a constant intracuff pressure (always less than 60cm $H_2O$ ).
+Check by auscultation of the neck and correct by re-insertion or elevation of the epiglottis using a laryngoscope. - 2.
+Malposition of mask tip into the glottis may mimic laryngospasm and/or bronchospasm. - 3.
+Avoid moving the device about in the pharynx when the patient is at a light plane of anaesthesia. - 4.
+Keep the bite-block in place until the device is removed. - 5.
+Do not deflate the cuff until reflexes have fully returned. - $\pmb{6.}$ Air may be withdrawn from the cuff during anaesthesia to maintain a constant intra-cuff pressure (always less than 60cm $H_2O).$